Speculative fiction that reimagines the president’s “9/11 Address to the Nation” from 2001:

 Immediately following the first attack, I implemented our government’s emergency response plans.
 Our emergency teams are working in New York City and Washington D.C. to help with local rescue efforts.
 Our first priority is to get help to those who have been injured, and to take every precaution to protect humanity against further attacks here and around the world.
 Beyond this, the functions of our government and economy will continue without interruption.

 I appreciate so very much the members of Congress who have joined me in strongly condemning these attacks.
 And on behalf of the American people, I thank the many world leaders who have called to offer their condolences and assistance.
 America and our friends and allies join with all those who want peace and unity in the world, and we stand together to win the war against terrorism.

-Rather, keeping in mind humanity’s pillars of love, peace, mercy, and compassion, we must learn the truth of what it means to turn the other cheek—not to roll over and shrink away from this brutal assault, but rather to practice peaceful, nonviolent resistance, as modeled by so many great figures throughout history: Jesus of Nazareth, Mohandas Gandhi, Dr. Martin Luther King, just to name a few.
+Rather, keeping in mind humanity’s pillars of love, peace, mercy, and compassion, we must learn the truth of what it means to turn the other cheek—not to roll over and cower away from this brutal assault, but rather to practice peaceful, nonviolent resistance, as modeled by so many great figures throughout history: Jesus of Nazareth, Mohandas Gandhi, Dr. Martin Luther King, just to name a few.